Dating Dynamics by Enneagram Type: 9 Patterns That Sabotage Love (and the Fix)

 Type 9 Relationship Roadblocks

-- The Merge Mode: Losing all personal identity (nearly universal for Type 9s)
+- The Merge Mode: Losing all personal identity (a classic Type 9 trap)

 - The Conflict Collapse: Avoiding necessary confrontations